Tāiko Critical Minerals Ltd

 Barrytown Mineral Project

-On 29 April 2024, TiGa Minerals & Metals (TiGa) was granted a resource consent to mine minerals and heavy metals on private farmland at the Barrytown Flats on the West Coast, New Zealand.
+On 29 April 2024, Tāiko Critical Minerals Limited (TCM) - then known as TiGa Minerals & Metals - was granted a resource consent to mine minerals and heavy metals on private farmland at the Barrytown Flats on the West Coast, New Zealand.

-This new application (if approved) will complete the necessary consents needed to allow TiGa to mine and process minerals into final value-added products for export.
+This new plant completes the necessary consents needed to allow Tāiko to mine and process minerals into final value-added products for export.

 Recent Highlights

-Mineral Separation Plant Resource Consents
+Mineral Separation Plant (MSP) Resource Consents

 Fast-Track Approvals Bill Resource Consents Application